 #2: There’s 2 types of Fat – and one is really dangerous

 Most people know that being overweight can lead to health problems over the long term, but not many people know why.
-Current research is now revealing that fat isn’t just empty weight like a bag of sand, but is in fact metabolically active tissue that acts like an organ inside your body.
+Current research is now revealing that your fat mass isn’t just empty weight like a bag of sand, but is in fact metabolically active tissue that acts like an organ inside your body.

-But unlike the other organs inside your body that are designed to help keep your body in proper condition, excess fat works to sabotage it.
+But unlike the other organs inside your body that are designed to help keep your body in proper condition, excess visceral fat works to sabotage it.

-According to Harvard University, fat, and particularly visceral (belly) fat, can have significant negative effects on your health.
+According to Harvard University, fat mass, and particularly visceral (belly) fat, can have significant negative effects on your health.
 Visceral fat spreads certain types of chemical called cytokines into the body, and although cytokines aren’t by their nature harmful, the types of cytokines emitted by fat can have serious repercussions on insulin resistance, cholesterol level, and blood pressure.

 #3: “Lean Mass” Isn’t the Same as “Muscle”